ansible/ansible/rst/faq.rst

 What is Ansible's approach to security?
 +++++++++++++++++++++++++++++++++++++++

-Ansible aims to not develop custom daemon code but rely heavily on OpenSSH, which is extremely well peer reviewed and the most widely used security subsystem in the industry.
+Ansible aims to not develop custom daemon or PKI code but rely heavily on OpenSSH, which is extremely well peer reviewed and the most widely used security subsystem in the industry.
 As a result, Ansible has a lower attack surface than any configuration management tool featuring daemons that run as root, and you do not have to worry about network security vulnerabilities in the tool itself.